 4 Ways to Close the Orgasm Gap

-Now, for most of the penis havers of the world, orgasms happen quite frequently.
-So frequently, in fact, that it’s almost astounding to them when they hear those of the vulvilar persuasion aren’t as lucky.
+For most of the penis havers of the world, orgasms happen quite frequently.
+So frequently, in fact, that it’s almost astounding to them when they hear those of the vulvar persuasion aren’t as lucky.

 So when your body’s roadmap differs than your partner’s, there is some studying to be done, and geography (of sorts) to go over.

 This brings us to the ever talked about orgasm gap.
 Yes, men on average only take around five minutes to climax, while women on average take about eighteen.
 For those who don’t want to do the math on their own, that’s 13 whole minutes of difference.